plonegovbr/volto-code-block/README.md

 ## Credits

-The development of this add on was sponsored by the Brazilian Plone Community
+The development of this add-on was sponsored by the Brazilian Plone Community

 [![PloneGov-Br](docs/plonegovbr.png)](https://plone.org.br/)